HIGH BLOOD PRESSURE

 control blood pressure.

-Check the body mass index chart to find out your ideal weight:
+Check the body mass index chart to find out the ideal weight:

 Body Mass Index Chart